 How to clean headphones and earbuds

-Even without a global pandemic, there are plenty of reasons to give your headphones a good thorough cleaning.
-That’s especially true if you use them regularly.
+There are plenty of reasons to give your headphones a thorough cleaning, especially if you use them regularly.
 Whether you have a pair of over-ear cans or true wireless earbuds, clean headphones are happy headphones—and ones that are less infested with microbes.

-Editor’s note: this article was updated on December 5, 2022, with formatting updates and answers to frequently asked questions.
+Editor’s note: this article was updated on December 5, 2022, and again on November 5th, 2024, with formatting updates and answers to frequently asked questions.

 Why you should clean your headphones

 For example, a 2008 study found that dirty headphones can be a vector for disease transfer.
-If you share headphones with someone who has an ear infection, you increase your risk of getting it and vice versa.
-On top of that, the frequent use of headphones can increase humidity in your ears making them more hospitable to bacteria.
-Sometimes they just fall on the floor, and despite our wishful thinking, there’s no such thing as a five-second rule when it comes to bacteria.
-As soon as the buds hit the floor, there are more bacteria on it than you can count—not something you want to put directly on your ears.
+If you share headphones with someone with an ear infection, you increase your risk of getting it and vice versa.
+On top of that, the frequent use of headphones can increase humidity in your ears, making them more hospitable to bacteria.
+Sometimes, they just fall on the floor, and despite our wishful thinking, there’s no such thing as a five-second rule when it comes to bacteria.
+As soon as the buds hit the floor, more bacteria are on it than you can count—not something you want to put directly on your ears.

 What you need to clean headphones